 These consist of various types of marketable securities issued by the United States Treasury, i.e., bills, notes and bonds.
 Such securities are direct obligations of the United States government and differ mainly in the length of their maturity.
 Treasury bills, the most frequently issued marketable government security, have a maturity of up to one year and are issued on a discount basis.
 The Funds may also invest in Treasury Inflation-Protected Securities (TIPS).
 TIPS are special types of treasury bonds that were created in order to offer bond investors protection from inflation.
 The values of the TIPS are automatically adjusted to the inflation rate as measured by the Consumer Price Index (CPI).
 If the CPI goes up by half a percent, the value of the bond (the TIPS) would also go up by half a percent.
 If the CPI falls, the value of the bond does not fall because the government guarantees that the original investment will stay the same.
 TIPS decline in value when real interest rates rise.
-However, in certain interest rates, TIPS may experience greater losses than other fixed income securities with similar duration.
+However, in certain interest rate environments, such as when real interest rates are rising faster than nominal interest rates, TIPS may experience greater losses than other fixed income securities with similar duration.